hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/232__V_Subrahmanian.md

 > this chidi-kriyA since brahmAtmA is self-evident and self-revealing and
 > known as-one-is when all wrong notions are gone.
 >
-> ​Finally, any tarka that lets one remain with ​the aikyajnAna as shown by
+> Finally, any tarka that lets one remain with the aikyajnAna as shown by
 > Shruti is valid, mithyA during adhyAropa and tuccha after adhyAropa, both
 > being mere words showing bAdhasAmAnAdhikaraNya.
 >
-> ​gurupAdukAbhyAm
+> gurupAdukAbhyAm
 > ,
 > --Praveen R. Bhat
 > /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know
 > That owing to which all this is known!
 [Br.Up.
 4.5.15] */
-> ​
+>
 > _______________________________________________
 > Archives: http://lists.advaita-vedanta.org/archives/advaita-l/
 > http://blog.gmane.org/gmane.culture.religion.advaita